 March 22, 2018

 WASHINGTON, D.C. – The 2018 budget agreement released yesterday by the House of Representatives contains significant support for many programs that will help individuals living with mental illness and addiction access treatment in their communities.
-The National Council for Behavioral Health is grateful to Congress for these important investments.
+The National Council for Mental Wellbeing is grateful to Congress for these important investments.

 The National Council applauds the agreement for including a down payment of $100 million on Certified Community Behavioral Health Clinics (CCBHCs).
 Almost halfway through their two-year demonstration program, CCBHCs are emerging as a critical tool in states’ efforts to fight the opioid crisis.
 To date, the nation’s 67 CCBHCs are expanding their capacity to serve Americans living with addiction by launching new opioid treatment programs, adding hundreds of addiction-specialty clinicians to their staff, expanding use of medication-assisted treatment for opioid use disorder and implementing partnerships with law enforcement and hospitals to divert individuals from higher-cost settings such as jails or emergency rooms into community treatment.
 CCBHCs have seen significant increases to their patient caseloads and are reporting decreases in hospitalizations and re-arrests – evidence that when incentivized to provide evidence-based care and provided compensation to cover their cost of serving new populations, CCBHCs can transform access to care in their communities.
 We need CCBHCs in every community, but to do this more than $100 million is needed.
 The National Council urges Congress to take swift action to extend this initiative beyond the current two-year limit and expand participation to additional states.